M1tr1ca/M1tr1ca/README.md

 🌟 What Sparks My Interest:
 I'm captivated by the wonders of technology, innovative solutions, and the art of storytelling through code.

-📚 Currently Exploring:
+🦀 Currently Exploring:
-On a journey to master the intricacies of machine learning and fms.
+On a journey to master the intricacies of machine learning.

 🤝 Let’s Collaborate:
 I’m excited to team up on open-source projects, creative coding challenges, and anything that fuels our passions!